Girona-Costa Brava Airport:

 Tui fly operates between Brussels Airport and Girona-Costa Brava Airport twice a week from early May until the end of September.

-The British budget carrier Jet2 flies to Girona between May and October, once or twice a week from Bristol, East Midlands, Newcastle, Birmingham, Leeds-Bradford, Glasgow and Stansted, while it has a more frequent service on the Manchester route.
+The British budget carrier Jet2 flies to Girona between May and October, once or twice a week from Bristol, East Midlands, Newcastle, Birmingham, Leeds-Bradford, Glasgow, Luton and Stansted, while it has a more frequent service on the Manchester route.

 Transavia operates between the Netherlands and Girona-Costa Brava

-Destination: Rotterdam-The Hague Airport has daily flights from Girona in July and August.
+Destination: Rotterdam-The Hague Airport has daily flights from Girona in the summer.

-Destination: Rotterdam-The Hague Airport has daily flights from Girona in July and August.
+Destination: Rotterdam-The Hague Airport has daily flights from Girona in the summer.

 Winter flights

-Ryanair flights operate on nine routes in and out of Girona-Costa Brava Airport through the winter of 2023-24.
-Those routes include Belfast, Brussels-Charleroi, Dusseldorf-Weeze, Karlsruhe-Baden, Pisa, Krakow, Birmingham, and London-Stansted.
-Winter flight destinations change from year to year, so let’s see what’s on offer next winter and hope for some goodies!
+Ryanair flights operate on nine routes in and out of Girona-Costa Brava Airport through the winter of 2024-25.
+Those routes include Brussels-Charleroi, Dusseldorf-Weeze, Karlsruhe-Baden, Eindhoven, Pisa, Krakow, Wroclaw, and London-Stansted in Europe, as well as Beni-Mellal in Morocco.
+Winter flight destinations change from year to year, but those nine routes at least are confirmed so far!

 Getting to and from Girona airport